FTO Inspired Landscapes – A Way to Optimize Freedom to Operate Studies

 - Providing FTO database to both counsels and PD team – Thus eliminating the need to repeatedly raise FTO concerns with the PD team

-- Providing a simple checklist of features which are/ are not free to use.
+- Providing a simple checklist of features that are/ are not free to use.
 PD team can design products using permutation/ combination of these features.

 - Eliminating the need for repeated searches as the entire landscape has been covered in a single search.